maximilianh/cellBrowser/README.md

     ExportToCellbrowser(pbmc_small, dir="pbmcSmall", cb.dir="htdocs", dataset.name="pbmcSmall", port=8080)

+### Import a Seurat2 .rds file

+Use src/cbImportSeurat.
+This is a somewhat outdated version of ExportToCellbrowser but should still work.

 ### Convert CellRanger results

 Find the cellranger OUT directory, it contains an "analysis" directory and also